 These days, you can get all sorts of hampers with different types of food.
 Perhaps the best, though, are cheese hampers.
-Nothing compares to pairing speciality cheeses, like Lincolnshire Poacher, with a speciality chutney from local farms.
-Cheese boards are great if you’re having a wine evening or just want to throw something simple together for your guests.
+Nothing compares to pairing specialty cheeses, like Lincolnshire Poacher, with a specialty chutney from local farms.
+Cheeseboards are great if you’re having a wine evening or just want to throw something simple together for your guests.

 Chocolate Chip Cookie Dough